vemonet/json-ld-editor-react/README.md

 Ontologies are converted from RDF formats to JSON-LD using `rdflib-js`

 > Please report if an ontology does not load properly by [creating an issue on GitHub](https://github.com/MaastrichtU-IDS/fair-metadata-wizard/issues).

+## Known issues ⚠️

+* It is **not possible to resolve HTTP URLs** from HTTPS (triggers a `mixed active content blocked` error).
+Deploying to github.io/maastrichtu-ids forces redirect to HTTPS
+  * I currently rewrite ontologies URL using `http://` to `https://` before downloading them to work around this issue
+  * It can be solved by redirecting GitHub Pages a custom URL, such as http://wizard.semanticscience.org, and accessing via HTTP

 ## Run in development 🏗️